algorithmica-org/algorithmica/content/english/hpc/profiling/benchmarking.md

 One way to improve modularity and reusability is to separate all testing and analytics code from the actual implementation of the algorithm, and also make it so that different versions are implemented in separate files, but have the same interface.

-In C/C++, you can do this by creating a single header file (e. g. `gcd.hh`) with a function interface and all its benchmarking code in `main`:
+In C/C++, you can do this by creating a single header file (e.g., `gcd.hh`) with a function interface and all its benchmarking code in `main`:

 ```c++
 int gcd(int a, int b); // to be implemented